 In some environments, once redundancy has been built into the system, the backup systems are used to provide load-sharing.
 This can be achieved using clustering technology.

 A cluster architecture will also provide even greater system availability than the failover solutions described above.

-This example shows how MyID can be used with a database cluster:
+The example in Figure 5 shows how MyID can be used with a database cluster.